disi-unibo-nlp/awesome-prompt-learning/README.md

 # awesome-prompt-learning

-This is a curated list of papers about Prompt Learning in natural language processing (NLP) and vision-language (VL).
+This is a curated list of papers about Prompt Learning in natural language processing (NLP).

 This list serves as a complement to the survey below.